PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

-Table~\ref{tab:spec-quality} presents the average mutation scores for \patchguru-generated patch oracles, developer-written regression tests, and their combination across the four studied projects.
-These results indicate that the generated oracles are effective at detecting mutants.
-In comparison to developer-written regression tests, \patchguru-generated oracles achieve 21\% higher overall mutation scores (0.70 vs. 0.58).
-Moreover, combining \patchguru-generated oracles with developer-written regression tests substantially improves the mutation score, to an overall value of 0.82.
+\textbf{Results.} Fig.~\ref{fig:spec-quality} compares the distribution of mutation scores achieved by \patchguru-generated oracles, developer-written regression tests and their combination across the four studied projects.
+Overall, generated patch oracles are more adequate than developer-written regression tests, achieving 21\% higher overall mutation scores (0.70 vs. 0.58).
+A Wilcoxon signed-rank test confirms that the improvements are statistically significant for Keras, Pandas, and SciPy (p-value $<$ 0.05).
+Moreover, combining \patchguru-generated oracles with developer-written regression tests substantially improves the mutation score, to an overall value of 0.81.
+Median scores of the combined oracles even reach 1.0 in Pandas and Marshmallow.
+These results show that \patchguru can effectively complement existing regression tests.